Shoal Creek Flooding-Staying Aware and Staying Safe

 - Avoid driving unless there’s an emergency.

-- Seek higher ground if water is rising around you.
+- Seek higher ground, or a rooftop, if water is rising around you.

 If you have to drive during a flooding event, use extreme caution.
 In Texas, 75% of flood-related deaths occur in vehicles.
 Not all flooded roads will be barricaded, so please avoid low water crossings and actively look for water on the road.
 When in doubt, “Turn Around, Don’t Drown!”